liangyh911/ATTNChecker/README.md

 python ./Checkpoint_time/roberta.py
 ```

 Here is an example output of bert model.
 For each test, the output results may vary.
-The overhead is calculated in the same way as ATTNCheck running overhead.
+The overhead is calculated in the same way as ATTNChecker running overhead.

 ```shell
 Overhead of Checkpointing:  8.522816600251735